igsb/PEDIA-TNAMSE/README.md

-# PEDIA analysis in Translate NAMSE study
+# PEDIA analysis in the TRANSLATE-NAMSE study

-This repository hosts the code utilized in the PEDIA analysis within the Translate NAMSE study titled "Next-generation phenotyping integrated in a national framework for patients with ultra-rare disorders improves genetic diagnostics and yields new molecular findings".
+This repository hosts the code utilized in the PEDIA analysis within the TRANSLATE-NAMSE study titled "Next-generation phenotyping integrated in a national framework for patients with ultra-rare disorders improves genetic diagnostics and yields new molecular findings".
 You can find the preprint of the study here (https://www.medrxiv.org/content/10.1101/2023.04.19.23288824v1).
+For other analyses, see also the repository https://github.com/Ax-Sch/TNAMSE_geno_pheno .

 Our analysis leveraged the open-source versions of PEDIA and GestaltMatcher as outlined in the paper titled "Enhancing Variant Prioritization in VarFish through On-Premise Computational Facial Analysis" available here